-The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the legislative body of the County and approved by the County Executive pursuant to the Local Finance Law, the County Charter (the "County Charter"), the County Administrative Code and other related proceedings and determinations.
-In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority (as Title 1 of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011, provided however, with respect to the Tax Anticipation Notes only, such approval has no force or effect until such time as NIFA has approved the County's 2017-2020 Multi-Year Financial Plan.
+The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and an ordinance adopted by the legislative body of the County and approved by the County Executive pursuant to the Local Finance Law, the County Charter (the "County Charter"), the County Administrative Code and other related proceedings and determinations.
+In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
 For further information, see "APPENDIX A - INFORMATION ABOUT THE COUNTY - COUNTY FINANCIAL CONDITION - 2017 Budget and 2017-2020 Multi-Year Financial Plan" herein.
 It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Notes or other County debt.
 For further information regarding NIFA's declaration of a control period, see "APPENDIX A - INFORMATION ABOUT THE COUNTY - MONITORING AND OVERSIGHT - External - NIFA" herein.